sfigg/commercialization-public/docset/design/compatibility/device-devfund.md

 The specific requirements are the following:

- - The utility or tool functionality may use either PowerShell or Windows Management Instrumentation (WMI) functionality that the Windows Nano Server installation option supports.
+ - The utility or tool functionality may use either PowerShell or Windows Management Instrumentation (WMI) functionality that the Windows Server Core installation option supports.

  - The utility or functionality must operate from the command line or be a WMI object and provider that is compatible with the Windows Management Instrumentation Command-line (WMIC) tool.